-$$w(\theta, x) = z_0(x)$$ in $(-\tau, 0) \times \Gamma_0$.
+$$w(\theta, x) = z_0(x)$$ in $(-\tau, 0) \times \Gamma_0$ .

-It is well-known that delay induces a transport phenomenon in the system creating oscillations that may lead into instability, see [10] and the references therein.
-In the absence of delay, models similar to (1.1) where the membrane is replaced by a plate has been studied in [5, 6, 9].
-Typically, if the damping factor dominates the delay factor, the system will be stable, i.e. as if delay is not present, however, with a possible slower decay rate.
-If such terms are equal then the system may not be stable, see [10].
+It is well known that delay induces a transport phenomenon in the system creating oscillations that may lead into instability; see [10] and the references therein.
+In the absence of delay, models similar to (1) where the membrane is replaced by a plate has been studied in [4, 5, 9].
+Typically, if the damping factor dominates the delay factor, then the system will be stable, i.e. as if delay is not present, however, with a possible slower decay rate.
+If such terms are equal then the system may not be stable; see [10].
 If there are other dissipative mechanisms in the system then we may obtain stability under appropriate conditions, for instance, viscoelasticity in wave equations in [7] and fluid viscosity in a fluid-structure system in [11].
 In this paper, we shall also see that viscosity plays a role in deriving sufficient conditions for exponential stability.

 The plan of this paper is as follows.
-In Section 2, we introduce generalized trace results that are needed in the elimination of the pressure in the semigroup formulation.
-In Section 3, we write (1.1) as an abstract Cauchy problem in a suitable state space and prove that it generates a contraction semigroup under suitable assumption on α , β and μ .
-The spectral properties and uniform exponential stability of the semigroup will be discussed in Section 4 and Section 5, respectively.
+In Sect.
+2, we introduce generalized trace results that are needed in the elimination of the pressure in the semigroup formulation.
+In Sect.
+3, we write (1) as an abstract Cauchy problem in a suitable state space and prove that it generates a contraction semigroup under a suitable assumption on $\alpha$ , $\beta$ and $\mu$ .
+The spectral properties and uniform exponential stability of the semigroup will be discussed in Sects.
+4 and 5, respectively.